-Employers seek trainee careers advisers with a high standard of general education, experience of working with young people and a clear Criminal Records Bureau (CRB) check.
-Trainee careers advisers must also be able to relate well to the ambitions of young adults and demonstrate excellent interpersonal, communication, organisational, time-management and research skills.
-Once in employment, trainee careers advisers are encouraged to study for an NVQ Level 4 in Advice and Guidance, which is achieved through successful completion of on and off-the-job training.
+Employers and recruitment agencies tend to seek Trainee Careers Advisers with a high standard of general education, experience of working with young people, and a clear Criminal Records Bureau (CRB) check.
+Trainee Careers Advisers must also be able to relate well to the ambitions of young adults and demonstrate excellent interpersonal, communication, organisational, time-management and research skills.
+Once in employment, Trainee Careers Advisers are encouraged to study for an NVQ Level 4 in Advice and Guidance, which is achieved through successful completion of on and off-the-job training.
 Graduates and those with significant work experience may be expected to study for a postgraduate Qualification in Career Guidance (QCG).

-The starting salary for a trainee careers adviser is around £17,000 a year.
-Experienced careers advisers with career guidance qualifications are in high demand and may therefore be able to benefit from higher salaries.
+The starting salary for a Trainee Careers Adviser tends to fall around £17,000 a year.
+Experienced Careers Advisers with career guidance qualifications are in high demand and may therefore be able to command higher salaries - depending on their employer.